Words: Florencia Serrot Geminelli

 These guys are the best.
-Not just for the beauty of their buildings, or for their way of giving their structures a vibrant energy through the details.
-Their talent lies in their use of intelligent solutions, enabling them to combine super cool aesthetics and a sustainable approach to architecture.
+It is not just for the beauty of their buildings or their way of giving their structures vibrant energy through the details.
+Their talent lies in intelligent solutions, enabling them to combine super cool aesthetics and a sustainable approach to architecture.
 When we saw their work on the Red Bull Music Academy in Madrid’s Matadero, we were quite simply bowled over.
 And it wasn’t just us.
 Since that project, they haven’t stopped receiving awards, including the prestigious AR+D for Emerging Architecture and a special mention from these years Mies Van Der Rohe Award, as emerging architects.

-In the flesh Maria Langarita and Victor Navarro are both charming and engaging.
-Here we present their work through a conversation and some wonderful images (thanks Luis!) by Luis Diaz-Diaz.
+In the flesh, Maria Langarita and Victor Navarro are both charming and engaging.
+Here we present their work through a conversation and some wonderful images (thanks to Luis!) by Luis Diaz-Diaz.
 We’ve said it before in this intro, but it’s worth repeating.
-Their work isn’t just awe inspiring, it’s totally sustainable.
+Their work isn’t just awe-inspiring.
+It’s totally sustainable.
 Langarita & Navarro is a new star in the firmament.
 What are we talking about?
 They’re a whole constellation! 😉

 RBMA is an annual music event that takes place in a different city each year.
 For the last 14 years, 60 international participants have been chosen to take part.
-Producers, dJ’s and musicians from all over the world get given the opportunity to experiment and swap their musical knowledge.
-Due to the earthquake and subsequent disaster at Fukushima, 2011’s scheduled RBMA in Tokyo had to find a new home, in less than 5 months.
-The baton was taken up by Red Bull Spain and Madrid proposed using one of the spaces in the Matadero – an old industrial complex now repurposed as space dedicated to creation – as it’s new home.
+Producers, Dj’s, and musicians worldwide get allowed to experiment and swap their musical knowledge.
+Due to the earthquake and subsequent disaster at Fukushima, 2011’s scheduled RBMA in Tokyo had to find a new home in less than 5 months.
+Red Bull Spain took up the baton, and Madrid proposed using one of the spaces in the Matadero – an old industrial complex now repurposed as space dedicated to creation – as it’s a new home.
 Seeing as we’d already worked in the Matadero, Red Bull chose us to develop the space alongside them.

 “Apart from being aware about how to conserve energy in the proposed structures, we also look at how the original architecture supports or uses energy.”

 The materials we use depend on many factors.
-From the project’s concept, to the likelihood of being able to find those materials on time and within budget, to questions of human resources….
-And the exact same thing happens to the teams.
-There’s 3 or 4 of us working full time in the studio, and everyone else – engineers, artists, set designers or surveyors – are assembled according to the needs of each project.
-It goes without saying that the design of this team we also see as an important part of our job.
+From the project’s concept to the likelihood of finding those materials on time and within budget, to questions of human resources….
+And the same thing happens to the teams.
+There’s 3 or 4 of us working full time in the studio, and everyone else – engineers, artists, set designers, or surveyors – are assembled according to each project’s needs.
+It goes without saying that this team’s design is an important part of our job.

 We met through Pablo Berástegui, who back then was in charge of the Matadero.
-We’d actually worked with Jerónimo in the Matadero before RBMA, on the design of the Spice Bank.
+We’d actually worked with Jerónimo in the Matadero before RBMA on the design of the Spice Bank.
 This was a small intervention on the Matadero’s old water tank.
-It’s a concrete structure that dates from the beginning of the 20th Century, and was undergoing structural work in 2011.
-During the work and because of our experience with the digital façade we made for Medialab Prado, the Matadero asked us to think up a low budget intervention that would go further than just suggest the conservation of the structure.
+It’s a concrete structure that dates from the beginning of the 20th Century and is undergoing structural work in 2011.
+During the work and our experience with the digital façade we made for Medialab Prado, the Matadero asked us to think up a low budget intervention that would suggest the structure’s conservation.

 The reservoir itself is located right by the entrance to the Matadero, on the Plaza de Legazpi, in an apparently unused lot.
 The idea is that this will be the site of a subterranean transport terminus with the area surrounding the water tower transformed into a plaza.
-With Jerónimo, we studied the existing vegetation, and we discovered that alongside the native weeds you’d expect were also spices, introduced when the site served as an allotment for the Matadero’s workers.
-We wanted to build this into a feature, in keeping with the time-traveling aspect of the building itself being a protected memory of the past.
+With Jerónimo, we studied the existing vegetation.
+We discovered that alongside the native weeds you’d expect were also spices, introduced when the site served as an allotment for the Matadero’s workers.
+We wanted to build this into a feature, keeping with the building’s time-traveling aspect being a protected memory of the past.
 So we created a kind of Noah’s Ark of species of plants in the base of the tower.

-The breaking down of the space into smaller self-contained spaces was there right from the beginning of the project.
-On the one hand, as you say it cuts down on energy costs, but on the other it also creates natural soundproofing, without having to install expensive and sophisticated panels.
+The breaking down of the space into smaller self-contained spaces was there right from the project’s beginning.
+On the one hand, as you say, it cuts down on energy costs, but on the other, it also creates natural soundproofing without installing expensive and sophisticated panels.
 Both during the RBMA and in its current incarnation as the Nave de la música, all or none of the modules can be occupied at any given time.
 You might have someone producing a track on their laptop, next to a band with a live drum kit giving it their all.
 That’s why we developed a heating and insulation system that can be regulated in each module independently.

-Apart from being aware about how to conserve energy in the proposed structures, we also look at how the original architecture supports or uses energy.
-In other words we look at how they were built and to what end.
-We refer to this as ‘captive energy’, and we’re meticulous in trying to maintain it.
-In this way, whatever we add reduces its impact on the global energy balance, by working with the original structure and conserving the captive energy.
+Apart from being aware of how to conserve energy in the proposed structures, we also look at how the original architecture supports or uses energy.
+In other words, we look at how they were built and to what end.
+We refer to this as ‘captive energy,’ and we’re meticulous in trying to maintain it.
+In this way, whatever we add reduces its impact on the global energy balance by working with the original structure and conserving the captive energy.

 Another way of looking at it is that for a structure to last it has to be designed with a certain amount of love and attention.
 In that way we spend a lot of effort in creating ‘lovable architecture’

 Not just one but many.
-We’re always trying to learn, whether it be from books, talking to friends, traveling or studying art…but there’s no one person we would cite as an influence.
-When we were really young and started the studio we actually had a slogan – No gurus!
+We’re always trying to learn, whether from books, talking to friends, traveling, or studying art…but there’s no one person we would cite as an influence.
+When we were really young and started the studio, we actually had a slogan – No gurus!

 There’s a large creative class in Madrid.
 People from all over Spain start their careers here after graduating, even if they don’t stay.
-We would say that yes, it’s a city with a very important base of intellectual and creative capital.
-Over the last few years, the Matadero, Tabacalera, La Casa Encendida, Campo de Cebada, Medialab and many other projects have established themselves as platforms that showcase that contemporary creativity.
-However, these projects aren’t particularly stable, and without funding Madrid’s cultural vanguard will return underground.
-Which, over the years has been its natural habitat.
+Yes, it’s a city with a significant base of intellectual and creative capital.
+Over the last few years, the Matadero, Tabacalera, La Casa Encendida, Campo de Cebada, Medialab, and many other projects have established themselves as platforms that showcase contemporary creativity.
+However, these projects aren’t particularly stable, and without funding, Madrid’s cultural vanguard will return underground.
+Which, over the years, has been its natural habitat.

 Madrid needs to be more aware of its unique characteristics: The sun, the gusts of wind at night, the many different demands upon it.

 Invest in what works.
 Don’t try and turn a project into something that it isn’t.
-It’s important that public institutions and the city council recognize, understand and maintain the city’s social and intellectual capital.
-The funding bodies need to have a better understanding of what’s going on so that this cultural narrative isn’t dismantled through clumsy decisions or plain ignorance.
+Public institutions and the city council must recognize, understand, and maintain their social and intellectual capital.
+The funding bodies need to understand better what’s going on so that this cultural narrative isn’t dismantled through clumsy decisions or plain ignorance.

-Aside from questions of legal use of the space, what’s most interesting for us is that whatever automated features are present are understood and used by the people who will inhabit it.
-It’s a way of adding human intelligence into the equation, as it’s important that this is a continual process.
-To give an example, the space occupied by Medialab, built inside an old Belgian lumber mill, is actually bigger than it needs to be for its proposed use.
-Which allows people to move around inside it, avoiding the windows in summer, using them as a source of natural heat in winter.
+Aside from questions of the legal use of the space, what’s most interesting is that whatever automated features are present are understood and used by the people who will inhabit it.
+It’s a way of adding human intelligence into the equation, as this must be a continual process.
+For example, the space occupied by Medialab, built inside an old Belgian lumber mill, is actually bigger than it needs to be for its proposed use, which allows people to move around inside it, avoiding the windows in summer, using them as a source of natural heat in winter.
 The air conditioning and heating ducts are also made out of fabric, which inflates when in use, providing a visual reminder of the energy being consumed.
 Sometimes we only waste energy because we’re not physically aware of its usage.

 The Spanish coast.
-We’d like to think and rethink, adapt it, try things out, take them away, and work out a solution for the vast generic city that the Spanish coast has become.
+We want to think, rethink, adapt it, try things out, take them away, and work out a solution for the vast generic city that the Spanish coast has become.
 It’s a topic that comes up a lot when we’re on the road (and we’re on the road a lot!).
-It’s also a massive project, not just the work of one architect, but to co-ordinate the necessary collective effort.
+It’s also a massive project, not just one architect’s work, but to co-ordinate the necessary collective effort.